seasketch/geoprocessing/packages/wiki-docs/Tutorials.md

 There are a variety of project configuration files.
 Many have been pre-populated usings your answers to the initial questions.
 You can hand edit most of these files later to change them, with some noted exceptions.

 - `package.json` - Javascript [package](https://docs.npmjs.com/cli/v9/configuring-npm/package-json) configuration that defines things like the project name, author, and third-party dependencies.
 The [npm](https://docs.npmjs.com/cli/v6/commands) command is typically used to add, upgrade, or remove dependencies using `npm install`, otherwise it can be hand-edited.
-- `geoprocessing.json` - file used to register assets to be bundled for deployment.
-If they aren't registered here, then they won't be included in the bundle.
 - `tsconfig.json` - contains configuration for the [Typescript](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) compiler
 - `project/` - contains project configuration files.
   - `basic.json` - contains basic project configuration.